telliott99/covid/README.md

 This is all Python3 code now, after a recent update.

 My version of the database is constructed from their database files by **update.py**.

 This checks the 'csv.source' directory and if it's not up-to-date, downloads the appropriate data files from their [data](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data).

 As of this morning, there are two databases:  one with just the data from this month, and one with all the data.
-You can construct the latter by passing the argument ``--max`` to ``build/update.py``.
+You can construct the latter by passing the argument ``--all`` to ``build/update.py``.

 The scripts use the standard database.
 The mega version is for some not-yet-written stuff to plot the entire course of the pandemic.